DIY or Hire a Plumber

 2. Fixing frozen or broken pipes

 When you have broken and frozen or broken pipes in your hands, it is the right time to call a professional plumber.
 Several factors can cause your pipes to break.
 Apart from repairing them, a trained water plumber will be able to determine the cause.
 This information is helpful and will help prevent the same issue from recurring soon.
 As for frozen pipes, they need proper thawing to avoid breakage and fractures.

 Suitable DIY projects for homeowners

-If your faucet is leaking and you do not want to replace it, you can fix it by first turning off the water valve below the sink.
+If your faucet is leaking and you do not want to replace it, you can fix it by turning off the water valve below the sink.
 This step allows the water to drain before you can proceed.
 Cover your drain using a cloth and remove any decorative knobs.
-That will expose the screw mounting the faucet handle, which you need to remove.
-Once you have done that, check to ensure that all the parts are in good condition.
+That will expose the screw mounting of the faucet handle, which you must remove.
+Once you have done that, ensure all the parts are in good condition.
 Replace your O-rings and old washers with new ones to stop the faucet from leaking.

 Unclogging a slow-draining sink is a viable DIY project.
-You can use several different tools to unclog your drain, and they are available at hardware stores.
+You can use several tools to unclog your drain, available at hardware stores.
 Some techniques don’t even require special tools but a few improvisations.
 For example, you can use a plunger or baking soda to remove debris, causing your sinks to drain slowly.
 Some measures prevent any clogging from taking place.
-You can buy a special drain which traps debris to prevent them from getting into your plumbing system and clogging it.
+You can buy a special drain that traps debris to prevent it from clogging into your plumbing system and clogging it.

-Plumbing accounts for a significant part of your house; therefore, it needs to run smoothly without unwanted surprises.
+Plumbing accounts for a significant part of your house; therefore, it must run smoothly without surprises.
 When you ignore minor plumbing issues, they could become challenging to resolve later.
 When looking for a trained plumber, do adequate research to get the best services.